 The numerous limestone and sandstone layers of the Israeli mountains allow the water to pour from the west flank to the east.
 Several springs along the Dead Sea form each an oasis.
 This allows several settlements in the Judean Desert.

-Very common all around the country are small natural caves and abris.
-They were mostly used during 3000 or 4000 years of history as shelter, housing, storage rooms, barns and churches.
+Very common all around the country are small natural caves and abris (shelters).
+They were used during 3,000 or 4,000 years of history as shelter, housing, storage rooms, barns and churches.

 All this applies to the northern part of Israel.
-The southern part of the country is the Negev desert.
+The southern part of the country is the Negev desert, which is mostly flat.
 Beautiful landscape, interesting geology but no underground sights we know of.